Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 });
 ```

-## 7.4 Get sharing results for all devices
+## 7.4 Get shared results of all devices
 ```
 【description】
-Get sharing results for all devices
+Get sharing results of all devices

 [Function call]
 / **
- * Get sharing results for all devices
+ * Get sharing results of all devices
  *
  * @param callback Function callback
  * /